 A lifelong kinship and identification with animals has helped me to express what it is to be here as a flesh and blood being.
 Since my earliest work in the 1980s, I have explored the interaction between the animal nature, both "wild" and "tame," and the human psyche.
 Mysterious and intimate characters act within an inner landscape, similar to dreams.

-My paintings involve personal feelings of various states of empowerment, and express
+My paintings and sculpture involve personal feelings of various states of empowerment, and express

 the similar states and plight of the animal nature, as the planet and its

 inhabitants, in the face of extinction, struggle to survive, and want to live.

 Since the very beginning, my art has involved a personal and universal myth, revealing the animal nature in ourselves and in the world.
 The animal beings are emissaries and guides.
 Their eyes invite us into their world.
 They embody an ongoing connection with the life force and the world.

 is intuitively known in my body, and is not based on recorded mythology or